S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/templates/domain-description-template.png)

-**A clear understanding of people's area of accountability and autonomy enables greater efficiency, effective collaboration and agility throughout the organization.**
+**A clear understanding of people's area of accountability and autonomy enables greater efficiency, effective collaboration and agility throughout an organization.**

 A simple way to clarify domains is with a **domain description** that contains: